Naples Elementary School

 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 20%)

-- The teacher population of 7 teachers has grown by 16% over five school years.
+- The teacher population of 6 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|